nogibjj/Eric_Ortega_Rodriguez_Mini_Project_2/README.md

 [test.py](test.py)

-Function: test.py is a script typically used to contain test cases for a project.
+Function: test.py is a script typically used to contain test cases for a project and data set.
 It includes functions or classes designed to verify that the code works as expected.

 ## ☑️ Visualization:
 ![Visualization](Chart.png)